sfruff/Soup_Calculator_Service/README.md

-#Calculator using web Services
+# Calculator using web Services
 ## A simple Soup Api web service

-A simple Soup Api web service